TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/lecture-series.md

 Foglesong is currently working on two book-length projects.
 Together with two Russian historians, he is writing a comprehensive history of American-Russian relations since 1776.
 In addition, he is conducting research for a history of American debates over “nation building” efforts in military occupations of foreign countries since 1898.

-_“"Losing Hearts and Minds: American-Iranian Relations and International Education during the Cold War."_
+_“"Losing Hearts and Minds: American-Iranian Relations and International Education during the Cold War."_<br>
 **Matthew Shannon, Assistant Professor of History at Emory & Henry College**<br>
 **Thursay, September 20, 2018 3:30 pm**<br>

 **Bio:** Matthew Shannon is an Assistant Professor of History at Emory & Henry College where he is a historian of U.S. foreign relations.
 His book, which began as a dissertation at Temple, is titled _Losing Hearts and Minds: American-Iranian Relations and International Education during the Cold War,_ and it was published with Cornell University Press in 2017.
 He has articles in journals such as _Diplomatic History_, _International History Review_, _Iranian Studies_, and _The Sixties_,and is the co-editor of a forthcoming volume with Palgrave Macmillan titled _9/11 and the Academy: the Liberal Arts and the Twenty-First Century World_.
 He remains focused in his current work on the transnational and cultural ties between the United States in Iran, particularly the mid-century missionary presence and its impact on the broader American “mission” in Iran at the height of the developmentalist moment from the 1940s to the 1960s.

-_“The Control War: The Struggle for South Vietnam, 1968-1975”_ **Martin Clemis**<br>
+_“The Control War: The Struggle for South Vietnam, 1968-1975”_<br>
+**Martin Clemis**<br>
 **Assistant Professor of History and Government at Valley Forge Military College and Assistant Director of Research at the H.R.
 McMaster Center for Security Studies**<br>
 **Wednesday, October 3, 2018 3:30 pm**<br>

 **Bio:** Martin G. Clemis earned a PhD in history from Temple University in 2015 under the direction of Gregory J.W.
 Urwin.
 He is Assistant Professor of History and Government at Valley Forge Military College and Assistant Director of Research at the H.R.
 McMaster Center for Security Studies.
 He is also a part-time lecturer at Rutgers University, Camden.
 Martin is the author of _The Control War: The Struggle for South Vietnam, 1968-1975_ (University of Oklahoma Press, 2018).
 He is also a contributing author in _Drawdowns: The American Way of Postwar_ (New York University Press, 2017), _War and Geography: The Spatiality of Organized Mass Violence_ (Ferdinand Schoningh, 2017), and _Beyond the Quagmire: New Interpretations of the Vietnam Conflict_ (University of North Texas Press, 2019).
 Martin has had articles published in Army History and Small Wars and Insurgencies.
 His current research explores the intersection of war and agriculture during the Second Indochina War.
 Martin is presently working on a book project that examines the military and political significance of rice during the conflict.

-_“U.S. Foreign Policy and Muslim Women’s Human Rights”_ **Kelly Shannon**<br>
+_“U.S. Foreign Policy and Muslim Women’s Human Rights”_<br>
+**Kelly Shannon**<br>
 **Associate Professor of History at Florida Atlantic University**<br>
 **Wednesday, October 17, 2018 3:30 pm**<br>
 **Bio:** Kelly J. Shannon is an Associate Professor of History at Florida Atlantic University (FAU).
 She specializes in the 20th century history of U.S. foreign relations, with particular attention to the Islamic world, transnational history, and human rights.
 She is the author of _U.S.
 Foreign Policy and Muslim Women’s Human Rights_ (University of Pennsylvania Press, 2018).
 Her other publications include book chapters and journal articles on American foreign policy, women’s human rights, and the Islamic world.
 Dr. Shannon was an inaugural faculty fellow with FAU’s Peace, Justice, and Human Rights (PJHR) Initiative.
 She is the recipient of several grants and honors, including a National Endowment for the Humanities (NEH) Summer Stipend, the Samuel Flagg Bemis Research Grant from the Society for Historians of American Foreign Relations (SHAFR), and CENFAD's Thomas Davis Fellowship and Marvin Wachman Fellowship in Force and Diplomacy.
 She was also nominated for the 2018 Andrew Carnegie Fellows Program.
 Prior to joining the faculty at FAU, Dr. Shannon was a Visiting Assistant Professor of History at La Salle University in Philadelphia and an Assistant Professor of History and International Studies at the University of Alaska Anchorage.
 She earned her Ph.D. in History at Temple University, her M.A. in History at the University of Connecticut, and her B.A. in History from Vassar College.
 Dr. Shannon is currently working on a book-length study of U.S. relations with Iran during the first half of the twentieth century, tentatively entitled _The Ties of Good Harmony: U.S.-Iran Relations, 1905-1953_.

-_"To Master the Boundless Sea: The U.S. Navy, the Marine Environment, and the Cartography of Empire”_ **Jason Smith**<br>
+_"To Master the Boundless Sea: The U.S. Navy, the Marine Environment, and the Cartography of Empire”_<br>
+**Jason Smith**<br>
 **Assistant Professor of History at southern Connecticut State University**<br>
 **Thursday, November 15, 2018 3:30 pm**<br>
 **Bio:** Jason W. Smith is assistant professor of history at Southern Connecticut State University.
 He is the author of numerous articles published in the _Journal of Military History_, _Environmental History_, the _International Journal of Maritime History_, and the _New England Quarterly_.
 He is the author of _To Master the Boundless Sea: The U.S. Navy, the Marine Environment, and the Cartography of Empire_ (UNC Press, 2018).
 His new project will be a social and cultural history of American navalism at the turn of the twentieth century.

-_“Consuming Japan: Popular Culture and the Globalizing of America”_ **Drew McKevitt**<br>
+_“Consuming Japan: Popular Culture and the Globalizing of America”_<br>
+**Drew McKevitt**<br>
 **Professor of History at Louisiana Tech University**